Opportunity to take over the management of Jacob Wells Baths, Jacob Wells Road, Bristol, BS8 1DX

 The Jacobs Wells Baths prospectus from 2017 is available on the Mayor's blog.
 It hasn't been updated, but the information about the property and the type of organisation we're looking for is still relevant.

 Feedback: Technical workshop

 As part of the Community Asset Transfer ('CAT') process we held a technical workshop for prospective bidders and partners on 3 May 2017.

 This was designed to give anyone considering formally expressing an interest an opportunity to ask questions of the various council departments, the surveyor and partner organisations.

 Notes from the technical workshop are on the Jacobs Wells Community Hub website.

 We organised an information event for the Jacobs Wells Baths building on 28 February 2017.

 This was attended by more than 70 people interested in the future of the Baths, including some of the previous and existing users of the building.

-Notes of the meeting are available at the Jacobs Wells Community Hub website.
+Notes from the public information meeting are available on the Jacobs Wells Community Hub website.